What is Project Management? [Infographic]

 The right educational program can help you master those principles—and the skills described in the infographic above.

-Elmhurst College’s project management program satisfies the Project Management Institute’s (PMI) educational requirement necessary to be eligible to take the PMP® exam.
+Elmhurst University’s project management program satisfies the Project Management Institute’s (PMI) educational requirement necessary to be eligible to take the PMP® exam.
 An optional PMP® review course is available to graduates of the program free of charge.

-Request more information about Elmhurst College.
+Request more information about Elmhurst University.